Aaron98990/ways-of-the-game/goalkeeper.md

 Each team must always have one goalkeeper.

-> A match is played by two teams, each with a maximum of eleven players; one must be the goalkeeper.
-> 3.1 Number of players
+> A match is played by two teams, each with a maximum of eleven players; one must be the goalkeeper. _Law 3.1 Number of players_

 ## Goalkeeper equipment